Welcome to the CFUW-Ottawa Interest Groups!

 • For movies at the theatres, an email is sent to members at the beginning of the month to let them know the choice of film, date and time, and theatre.
 We will meet at the theatre and watch the film.
 There may be an optional dinner after the movie to gather and discuss the film (and other things!).

-Even if you don’t watch the films every month, you will have a list of “curated” films to add to your watch lists for a later time!
+Even if you don’t watch the films every month (it's not mandatory), you will have a list of “curated” films to add to your watch lists for a later time!

 Film choice sent at the beginning of each month.

-For online films, optional Zoom discussion on 4th Wednesday at 7:30pm.
+For online films, there is a Zoom discussion on 4th Wednesday at 7:30pm to talk about the movie.

 Ottawa Little Theatre